Billie Jean King: Personal life

 Billie Jean and Larry remained married through the palimony suit fallout.
 Their marriage ended in 1987 after Billie Jean fell in love with her doubles partner, Ilana Kloss.
 Billie Jean and Larry nevertheless remained close, and she is the godmother of Larry's son from his subsequent marriage.

 On October 18, 2018, King and Kloss were married by former New York City Mayor David Dinkins in a secret ceremony.
-King and her wife Kloss have residences in New York City and Chicago.
+They have residences in New York City and Chicago.

 It was announced in March 2021 that King would be an advisor to First Women's Bank in Chicago.

+In 2024, King recorded public service announcements for the US Open for MTA New York City Transit.